infocyph/InterMix/docs/di/usage.rst

 make(string $class, string|bool $method = false)
 ------------------------------------------------

 This library only builds single instance per class (Singleton).
-But sometime we may need class instance independently.
+But sometime we may need class instance/values independently.

-``container()`` have 2nd parameter for completely different container instance for that.
-But what if we need only one new instance for a class but other dependencies from cached? well, that is what ``make()`` is for!
-Also, as the definition it supports class only.
+Though ``container()`` have 2nd parameter for completely different container instance but what if we need only one new instance for a single class but other dependencies from existing?
+Well, that is what ``make()`` is for!
+Also, it supports classes only.

+Providing 2nd parameter will get return from method execution.
+If not provided, will get the class instance only.

 registerClass(string $class, array $parameters = [])
 ----------------------------------------------------